clusters on the damp forest dead wood

 Diet

 Saprotrophic feeder on dead wood of native and introduced trees.
-Grows on stumps, logs and dead wood.
-Often found in large clusters on single substrates.
+Breaks down lignin and cellulose in stumps and logs.

 Habitat